-- (50) "Support or oppose", including any variations of the term, means: - 4 (a) using express words, including but not limited to "vote", "oppose", "support", "elect", "defeat", or 5 "reject", that call for the nomination, election, or defeat of one or more clearly identified candidates, the election 6 or defeat of one or more political parties, or the passage or defeat of one or more ballot issues submitted to voters 7 in an election; or - (b) otherwise referring to or depicting one or more clearly identified candidates, political parties, or ballot issues in a manner that is susceptible of no reasonable interpretation other than as a call for the nomination, election, or defeat of the candidate in an election, the election or defeat of the political party, or the passage or defeat of the ballot issue or other question submitted to the voters in an election. - (51) "Valid vote" means a vote that has been counted as valid or determined to be valid as provided in 13-15-206. - 14 (52) "Voted ballot" means a ballot that is: - 15 (a) deposited in the ballot box at a polling place; - 16 (b) received at the election administrator's office; or - 17 (c) returned to a place of deposit.

-- 18 (53) "Voting system" or "system" means any machine, device, technology, or equipment used to 19 automatically record, tabulate, or process the vote of an elector cast on a paper ballot. - (54) "Youth election judge" means an individual who serves as an election judge and who is: - (a) at least 16 years of age but less than 18 years of age at the time of an election in which the individual serves as an election judge; - (b) a resident of the state of Montana and the county in which the individual serves as an election judge; and - 25 (c) a citizen of the United States."

-27 Section 2.
-Section 13-4-101, MCA, is amended to read:
+1 (b) otherwise referring to or depicting one or more clearly identified candidates, political parties, or 2 ballot issues in a manner that is susceptible of no reasonable interpretation other than as a call for the 3 nomination, election, or defeat of the candidate in an election, the election or defeat of the political party, or the 4 passage or defeat of the ballot issue or other question submitted to the voters in an election.
+5 (51) "Valid vote" means a vote that has been counted as valid or determined to be valid as provided in 6 13-15-206.
+7 (52) "Voted ballot" means a ballot that is: 8 (a) deposited in the ballot box at a polling place; 9 (b) received at the election administrator's office; or 10 (c) returned to a place of deposit.
+11 (53) "Voter interface device" means a voting system that: 12 (a) is accessible to electors with disabilities; 13 (b) communicates voting instructions and ballot information to a voter; 14 (c) allows the voter to select and vote for candidates and issues and to verify and change selections; 15 and 16 (d) produces a paper ballot that displays electors' choices so the elector can confirm the ballot's 17 accuracy and that may be manually counted.
+18 (54) "Voting system" or "system" means any machine, device, technology, or equipment used to 19 automatically record, tabulate, or process the vote of an elector cast on a paper ballot.
+20 (55) "Youth election judge" means an individual who serves as an election judge and who is: 21 (a) at least 16 years of age but less than 18 years of age at the time of an election in which the 22 individual serves as an election judge; 23 (b) a resident of the state and the county in which the individual serves as an election judge; and 24 (c) a citizen of the United States."
+25 26 Section 2.
+Section 13-4-101, MCA, is amended to read: 27 "13-4-101.

-"13-4-101.
 Appointment of election judges.
-(1) At least 30 days before the primary election in even-numbered years, the county governing body shall appoint three or more election judges for each precinct, one of whom must be designated chief judge.
+(1) At least 30 days before the primary election in ever 28 numbered years, the county governing body shall appoint three or more election judges for each precinct, one of whom must be designated chief judge.

-(2) A youth election judge may not serve as a chief election judge."
+(2) A youth election judge may not serve as the chief election judge."